lab1092/blender-manual_ja/manual/render/workflows/bake.rst

-Similar to baking normal maps, displacement maps can also be baked from a high-res object to an unwrapped low-res object, using the :guilabel:`Selected to Active` option.
+Similar to baking normal maps, displacement maps can also be baked from a high-res object to an unwrapped low-res object, using the *Selected to Active* option.

 Normalized
    Normalize to the distance.